When it comes to getting your customer’s garden ready for fall, “mum’s the word.”

-Mums come in a wide variety of colors, bloom shapes and hardy cultivars that are sure to fit the fancy of most of your customers.
-The blooms can last for weeks, and the number of flowers per plant are a clear indication that these little guys like showing off.
+Mums come in a wide variety of colors, bloom shapes, and hardy cultivars that are sure to fit the fancy of most of your customers.
+The blooms can last for weeks, and the number of flowers per plant is a clear indication that these little guys like showing off.

 Why choose mums?